isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-08-12-post-geo-geographic.md

 permalink: /articles-archive/features/permalinkgeographic
 layout: post
 ---
 "You can render space and suspend time."
-So writes American author Ronlyn Domingue of the powers of the map-maker, or cartographer, in her fantasy novel The Mapmaker's Wad.
+So writes American author Ronlyn Domingue of the powers of the map-maker, or cartographer, in her fantasy novel The Mapmaker's Wad.[^1]

 The act of graphically representing the world around us is an early human impulse -judging from the prehistoric engravings of landscapes found in caves and rock shelters.[^2] Perhaps the earliest surviving example of a world map is a 2,600-year-old clay tablet[^3] dating to around 600 BCE, representing a Babylonian's view of the world.
 Some might debate that the tablet cannot be considered a map as it is neither drawn to scale nor does it accurately capture the geographical landscape - for example, the river Euphrates is drawn as a set of parallel lines.
 From a scientific perspective, this clay tablet would certainly not qualify as a map.
 What, then, constitutes a map?